ECHOlab-DTU/web/README.md

    - Add your project name (without the .js) to the list
    - Example: `"projects": ["existing-project-1", "existing-project-2", "my-new-project"]`
    - The order of the list will determine how the lab notes apear in the main website.

+---

 ### **Optional: Editing Style the Text of the Section Headings**

-This is not essential for your project to appear, but you might want different section headings (e.g. methodology, collaborators, etc.)

-You can control how the text appears in each section:
+This is not essential for your project to appear, but you might want to edit how the text appears:

 *For Bullet points: Use an array*